angularjs-foundation/video-app/README.md

 HINT You may use `/templates/video-listing.html` or you can create your own template file.
 Just be sure that ng-include points to the right path to download the file (also remember to use quotes unless you're using a scope variable inside of ng-include).

 ### M4.2 Event Directives
+See the two icons beside the search bar for the home page?
+Goto `app/templates/home.html` and use `ng-click` to change the layout when clicked.
+The icon on the left should run `setLayout('details')` and the other should run `setLayout('pictures')`.

 ### M4.3 Styling Directives
 Display even and odd colors using `ng-class-even` and `ng-class-odd` on the repeated `video_comments` element (you can the pre-made 'even' class if you want)...